ignatandrei/RazorHelpFile/README.md

 //change here the default content of the file string TextFile = "<html><body>This is the help file for the view {0}</body></html>";

+Now it wrotes also js file for each view - in order to maintain the separate js from view.

 License: